 Patellofemoral arthritis is diagnosed when there is significant loss of cartilage from the joint surface of the patella and the trochlea (groove).
 The diagnosis is restricted to arthritis seen only in this compartment of the knee; if the medial and lateral compartments are affected, generalized osteoarthritis of the knee is the likely diagnosis.
-(As with other disorders of the patellofemoral joint, it is more frequently seen in women, owing to the anatomical features previously discussed.)
+(As with other disorders of the patellofemoral joint, it is more frequently seen in women.

 People who develop patellofemoral arthritis generally receive one of three diagnoses:

 Treatment for patellofemoral arthritis always begins with non-operative measures.
-These include adaptations in activity, such as avoiding stairs and low seating; physical therapy to stretch and strengthen surrounding muscles; and use of medication such as acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs) to relieve pain.
+These include adaptations in activity, such as avoiding stairs, limiting squats and lunges, and decreasing impact sports; physical therapy to stretch and strengthen surrounding muscles; and use of medication such as acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs) to relieve pain.

 For patients with mild to moderate arthritis who are experiencing an acute flare of their condition with swelling, steroid injections, which reduce inflammation, can be effective.
 Good results are also being seen with viscosupplementation, in which a substance that mimics naturally occurring synovial fluid is injected into the joint to help lubricate it and minimize friction.
 In patients who are overweight, weight loss can help reduce the amount of stress applied to the knee.
 Bracing the knee is generally not helpful in people with patellofemoral arthritis.